tlouarn/tlouarn.github.io/_posts/2023-08-07-combinatorics-101.md

 ---
 title: Combinatorics 101
-subtitle: An introduction to combinations and permutations.
+subtitle: Formulas for combinations and permutations.
 tags: probabilities
 ---